MGenschow/DS_Project/organization/organization_overview.md

     ```bash
     cat ~/.ssh/id_ed25519.pub
     ```
-    - Copy the content to your clipboard.
+    - Copy the output to your clipboard.
-    - Go to Github and click on your profile picture.
+    - Go to *Github* and click on your profile picture.
     - Navigate to Settings > Access > SSH and GPG keys.
-    - Click "New SSH key".
+    - Click *New SSH key*.
-    - Choose a title of your choice.
+    - Choose a title of your choice (e.g. bwUniCluster).
-    - Insert the contents of your clipboard into the "Key" pane and click "Add SSH key".
+    - Insert the contents of your clipboard into the *Key* pane and click *Add SSH key*.
-    - After your first `git pull` command you will be asked if you are sure you want to continue connecting.
-Simply type "yes".
+    - If you had not cloned the repository before (via HTTPS), you can do this now using SSH:
+    ```bash
+    git clone git@github.com:MGenschow/DS_Project.git
+    ```
+    - If you already cloned the repository via HTTPS, you can change to SSH using the following command:
+    ```bash
+    git remote set-url origin git@github.com:MGenschow/DS_Project.git
+    ```
     - Now you should be all set and not be asked for your Github credentials any more.
+After your first `git pull` exectution you will be asked if you are sure you want to continue connecting.
+This can be ignored.
+Hence, simply type "yes".

 - For further information, click through this [Github page](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) and/or this [YouTube video](https://www.youtube.com/watch?v=WgZIv5HI44o).